aysanaghazadeh/SensoryAds/rebuttal.md

 > Using MLLM-generated image descriptions as inputs for LLM-based sensation classification seems fundamentally flawed.
 Different MLLMs emphasize different aspects in their captions, and without human verification or standardization, these descriptions introduce large uncontrolled biases.
 Without any demonstrations or quality checks, evaluating LLMs based on such synthetic inputs is, in my view, methodologically unsound.

 * We agree that we can hypothesize that part of the problem in LLMs when classifying the sensation can be the result of low quality verbalization.
 However, since our results on EvoSence shows that with the same descriptions the model can score the sensations with high agreement with human annotators showing the quality of descriptions.
 Moreover, the description is just describing the image and visual elements in the image.
-* We have added qualitative examples of MLLM generated descriptions to appendix - A4 - Figure 12.
+* We have added qualitative examples of MLLM generated descriptions to Appendix - A4 - Figure 13.
 In the examples, we show that the MLLMs provide a detailed and accurate description of images.
 Unfortunately, since we cannot attach images to the comments, we could not include the example in the comment as well.